codacy/docs/docs/getting-started/supported-languages-and-tools.md

 Codacy uses a system of plugin tools to extend the scope of analyses on your repositories, allowing support for new tools and languages every day.
 To create your own tool, check the [tool developer guide](../related-tools/tool-developer-guide.md).

-Our GitHub repositories list the version being used for each tool as well as additional plugins that we support for each tool.
+Our GitHub repositories list the version used for each tool and extra plugins that they support for each tool.